Emergency alert: Three responds after phone users complain they did not receive test

 The network said it was working with the government to assess the issue

-Millions of phones across the UK sounded with a siren on Sunday as part of a test for a new national emergency alert system.
+Millions of phones across the UK sounded a siren on Sunday as part of a test for a new national emergency alert system.

-Although the loud alarm was planned to ring at 3pm on all devices that were using 4G and 5G networks in the UK, some phone users complained that they did not receive the alert.
+Although the loud alarm was planned to activate at 3pm on all devices using 4G and 5G networks in the UK, some phone users, including a number of those on the Three network – one of the largest in the UK – complained that they had not received the alert.

-The alert rang for 10 seconds and displayed a message notifying phone users that no action was needed in response to the test but users from the Three network, one of the largest in the UK, questioned why they did not receive the siren.
+The alert sounded for 10 seconds and displayed a message notifying phone users that no action was needed in response to the test.

-The alert read: “This is a test of Emergency Alerts, a new UK government service that will warn you if there's a life-threatening emergency nearby.
+The message read: “This is a test of Emergency Alerts, a new UK government service that will warn you if there's a life-threatening emergency nearby.

 “In a real emergency, follow the instructions in the alert to keep yourself and others safe.